apple/ccs-caldavtester/README.txt

 			<value>Content-type$text/plain</value>
 		</arg>
 	</verify>

+jcalDataMatch:
+	Like calendarDataMatch except that comparison is done using jCal data.

 jsonPointerMatch:
 	Compares the response with a JSON pointer and returns TRUE if there is a match, otherwise False.